 Bake the pretzel crust until golden and fragrant.
 Then, top with a delicious, creamy combination of cream cheese, sugar, and whipped topping.

-Once that has set, top with raspberries and smother in raspberry Jello.
+Then, top with raspberry gelatin studded with lots of raspberries!
 Call it a salad call it dessert, but just make it and LOVE IT!

 - 2 cups boiling water

-- 1 (12 ounce) bag frozen raspberries thawed
+- 2 (12 ounce) packages frozen raspberries thawed

 - Pretzels uncrushed, for garnish, optional